sreeharikmarar/tsb-argo-rollout/README.md

 ### Deploy Application

 You can choose to keep your existing k8s application deployment and service along with argo rollout object.
-You can make necassary changes to rollout object and Istio VirtualService/DesintationRule TSB configuration to achieve canary rollout.
+You can make necassary changes to Rollout object and TSB mesh configuration of Istio VirtualService/DesintationRule to achieve the desired result.

 Refer application deployment spec [here](https://github.com/sreeharikmarar/tsb-argo-rollout/tree/main/application)